cjbottaro/faktory_worker_ex/Architecture.md

 `faktory_worker_ex` tries to be a proper OTP app with complete supervision trees.

-Workers are all watched by a supervisor as are any connection pools.
-Any given worker is linked to a connection and whatever processis actually executing the job.
-So if either die, so will the worker and the supervisor should bring it back up.
+Clients use a `poolboy` pool of connections.

+Workers are supervised GenServers that are linked to connections.

+Heartbeat processes are also supervised.

 ## Connection

 The actually connections to the Faktory server use the [Connection](https://hexdocs.pm/connection/Connection.html) library which aids in error handling and reconnecting.
-If that fails, it should bring down whatever processes and the supervisors will take over.
+Talking to connections are wrapped with `retryable_ex`.
+If that fails, the process should die and supervisors will take over.

 ## Lost jobs?